NOMA is nonsense

 Most Indians would rather belive in Indigenous Aryanism, which is religious pseudohistory because nothing in Indian mythology makes sense if you accept that modern Hinduism was created after 500 BCE.
 As explained in an old post, many characters in Indian mythology lived for tens of thousands of years.
 So, Indians firmly believe they were the original people from which all cultures and civilizations were created.
 This is at odds with history.
 Ever since Modi won in 2014 and his Hindutva ideology is rising, the majority of people started believing that ancient India had nuclear bombs, airplanes (Vimāna), advanced genetic engineering, etc. These beliefs are based on verses that talk about some mythical objects that are not even remotely similar to their scientific counterparts.

 It is a matter of fact that we Indians are one of the last civilizations to get scripture.
 See this list.
 Egyptians had scripture in 2690 BC.
 Sumerians had in 2600 BC.
 Old Chinese script came in 1250 BC.
 Hebrew scripture came in 10th century BC.
 Old Arabic in 8th century BC.
 Latin in 7th century BC.
 Old Persian in 500 BC.
 And finally, in 260 BC, Ashokan Prakrit was there, which is the oldest discovered Indian sculpture.
 Edicts of Ashoka are the oldest known Indian scriptures.
 Just to show how unreliable Indian history is, let me remind you that Ashoka was forgotten for more than 2000 years before some Britishers found these, even though he ruled most of the subcontinent.
-Until this time, scriptures were orally passed on for many generations.
-Even after the introduction of scripture, routinely, these scriptures were changed for a few centuries.
-One can only imagine how many changes were made by the time scripture came.
-The history in the religious scriptures is completely different from actual Indian history.
+Just imagine that you ruled 90% of the Indian subcontinent (South Asia), which contained 33% of the world’s population back then, and still everyone forgot your name.
+He was the most important Indian back then and even he was forgotten.
+So, every time religious scripture mentions someone who lived in that time who met with gods or who did some magic tricks, remember that they did not exist, and it’s purely fiction.

 The Abrahamic religions also have not spared history.
 Yahweh was originally a polytheistic god alongside El, Asherah and Baal.
 Many of El’s stories were copied and advertised as stories about Yahweh.
 After some time, they were both conflated into a single entity called Yahweh.
 This is something no Abrahamic religion can accept.
 Christianity, Islam, Judaism, etc, all claim that Abrahamic religions were monotheistic from the beginning despite the clear evidence that Abrahamic religions started from polytheism.
 They cannot accept this historical fact because that means their religions are wrong.
 Below is a family tree of Abrahamic religions.